 These two goals are both geared up with the features that have made Goalrilla the #1 residential basketball system in the world.
 They both come standard with: One piece 10’ steel post w/ welded gussets at the base Dupont powder coated paint & corrosion resistant hardware 3/8” tempered glass backboard w/ full parameter steel supported frame that includes a lifetime warranty Medium weight pro-style flex breakaway rim Welded board arms for maximum strength All steel actuator allowing adjustment of the rim from 7’1/2- 10’ Anchor bolt mounting system allowing owners to take their goal with them when they relocate … Read more »

 Before we discuss what is different between a medium-weight flex rim and a heavy-weight flex rim, let’s discuss what is the same.
 For the uninitiated, they may appear to be the same.
 Sure they’re both orange.
 Of course, they are both spherical in nature and hold a nylon net with the help of twelve hooks.
 Most importantly, both the medium-weight flex rim and heavy-weight flex rims are a regulation eighteen inches in diameter.
 Sorry, no excuses for those missed shots!
 So if the two rims are the same, why is there any reason to choose one over the other?
 Good question!
 Well, once… Read more »

-Amidst the excitement of purchasing a Goalrilla basketball goal, the overhang is something the customer may not think about.
+Amidst the excitement of purchasing a Goalrilla basketball goal, the overhang is something you may not initially think about.
 Overhang is the distance between the front of the post and the front of the backboard.
 All Goalrilla goals have an overhang of 2 1/2’ to 4’.
 Typically, the deeper the overhang, the better, as the post is pushed back and removed from the playing area.
 The shorter the overhang, the more likely players are to run into the post during play.
-The heavy duty steel post on a Goalrilla doesn’t care if you’re the next Michael Jordan or a parent showing off… Read more »
+The heavy duty steel post on a Goalrilla doesn’t care if you’re the next Michael Jordan or a parent… Read more »